nashville-software-school/client-side-mastery/book-3-the-neophyte/chapters/GRUNT_INTRO.md

 ## Configuring Grunt in your Projects

-You are going to create a new project that uses Grunt to automate three things for your when you run int.
+You are going to create a new project that uses Grunt to automate three things for your when you run it.

 1. Checking your JavaScript syntax and alerting you to any problems
 1. Starting `http-server` for you.